rubrikinc/terraform-provider-polaris/docs/guides/upgrade_guide_v0.9.0.md

 ---
-page_title: "Upgrade Guide: beta release"
+page_title: "Upgrade Guide: v0.9.0"
 ---

-~> **Note:** The beta provider might have breaking changes between beta releases.

-# RSC provider beta changes
+# RSC provider changes
-The latest beta release introduces changes to the following data sources and resources:
+The v0.9.0 release introduces changes to the following data sources and resources:
 * `polaris_account` - New data source with 3 fields, `features`, `fqdn` and `name`. `features` holds the features enabled for the RSC account. `fqdn` holds the fully qualified domain name for the RSC account. `name` holds the RSC account name.